choudharyamit3400/microservices-springboot/README.md

 5. Spring Cloud Bus with Rabbit Mq
 6. Distributed Tracing with Sleuth
 7. Distirbuted log monitoring & analysis with Zipkin
-8. API documentation with openAPIDoc with  Swagger UI
+8. API documentation with openAPIDoc with  Swagger UI-- In progress
 9. Spring Boot Starter
 10. Spring Test Suite
 11. MySql with CRUD repository
 12. Fault Tolerance and Fallback strategy --> Circuit Breaker & Retry with Ressilence4j (Hystrix is depreciated )
-13. Load Balancing by Spring Cloud Default Gateway
+13. Load Balancing by Spring Cloud Default Gateway (Ribbon is depreceated with Spring Boot 3)
+14. Global Exeption Hanlders -- In progress

 CI CD
 1. AWS ECS & Fargate - In progress